sevenval/flat-docs/cookbook/upstream-response.md

 The [`$upstream` variable](/reference/variables.md) gives additional information about upstream responses like the HTTP status and the headers.
-The following recursive [sub-flow](/reference/actions/sub-flow.md) shows you a general way how to follow a redirect:
+The following recursive [sub-flow](/reference/actions/sub-flow.md) demonstrates a general way how to follow a redirect:

 request.xml: